jczestochowska/jczestochowska.github.io/index.md

 If based on previous plots we wondered where are the food related violations in restaurants' inspections, here they are.
 When looking at critical violations only, the top violation is related to **proper food storage temperature**.
 According to the full violation description, it means that potentially hazardous food meets temperature requirements during storage, preparation and service.
 On second and third place we have facility related violations, and then come the ones related to adequate cleaning of all necessary areas and equipment.

-All inspections end with a verdict : Pass, Pass with conditions or Fail.
+All inspections end with a verdict: Pass, Pass with conditions or Fail.
 Hence, the percentage of restaurants having succesfully passed their last inspection in each area is a good indicator of safety.
 Let's see which areas have the best and worst passing rates, and how these results evolve over time:

 <div class="map">
 {% include pass_rates_year.html %}
 </div>

-Starting in 2010, pass rates look good : Most areas have more than 85% of their restaurants passing inspections.
+Starting in 2010, pass rates look good: Most areas have more than 85% of their restaurants passing inspections.
 Things get worse in 2012, with areas like Riverdale getting as low as 50%.
 Fast-forward to 2019, and we can see that although pass rates seem to have improved since 2012, they are still worse than in 2010.
 From 2010 to 2019, areas have overall seen their percentage of restaurants deemed safe by the authorities decrease, with Austin going from 84.8% to 74.8%, and Hermosa going from 94.1% to 75%

-Since inspections have gotten stricter over time, has the overall pass rate of Chicago restaurants decreased ?
+Since inspections have gotten stricter over time, has the overall pass rate of Chicago restaurants decreased?
 Not significantly.

 {% include pass_year.html %}